ibm-cloud-docs/ContinuousDelivery/git_working.md

 # {{site.data.keyword.gitrepos}}
 {: #git_working}

 Collaborate with your team and manage your source code with a Git repository (repo) and issue tracker that is hosted by IBM and built on [GitLab Community Edition](https://about.gitlab.com/){: external}.
+For more information about GitLab, see the [GitLab documentation](https://us-south.git.cloud.ibm.com/help){: external}.
 {: shortdesc}

 Invite only people that you have a personal or business relationship with to collaborate on a project.
 Users that use an invitation to a Git repo for purposes other than to collaborate on a project might have their access to the service suspended or revoked.